retaildevcrews/ngsa/spikes/aks-secure-baseline/README.md

 How to handle NGSA docker images?
 Keep in sync with private registry?
 Update policies to allow the images?
 Or something else?

+How to handle CD with flux and the private ACR?

 Did not install keda.
 Should it be installed?

 Reduced resource limits for deployments.

-Update policy to match NGSA defaults, or update NGSA default to match policy.
+Should NGSA defaults and/or azure policies be updated so a default helm install works?

 Using https hit URL for the helm release.
 This was to get around the need to add an SSH key to the repo for this spike.